-At least 90% of all Priority 1 (P-1) tasks must be taught At least 75% of all Priority 2 (P-2) tasks must be taught At least 50% of all Priority 3 (P-3) tasks must be taught

-- 10. A program that does not meet the minimum hour requirements may be eligible for accreditation if both of the following conditions are met for the level of accreditation being sought: - a.
-Show evidence that all graduates from the previous academic year have taken the professional level ASE certification examination, and - b.
+At least 90% of all Priority 1 (P-1) tasks must be taught At least 75% of all Priority 2 (P-2) tasks must be taught At least 50% of all Priority 3 (P-3) tasks must be taught a.
+Show evidence that all graduates from the previous academic year have taken the professional level ASE certification examination, and b.
 Show documentation that 75% of those graduates passed the professional level ASE certification tests.
-NOTE: The ASE Entry-Level Certification tests cannot be used to meet this requirement. - 11.
-The concern for safety is paramount to the learning environment.
-Each program level has the following safety requirement preceding all related tasks:
+NOTE: The ASE Entry-Level Certification tests cannot be used to meet this requirement.